Table of Contents

 Diagnosis of Vertigo

 A full history and examination should be taken.
 Many patients initially present with generic dizziness.
 A patient with vertigo will report feeling unsteady on their feet, as if they are constantly moving (vertigo does not always present as rotatory).
 Vertigo is always worse with movement.

-If the patient describes episodes of vertigo which last seconds to a few minutes, the most likely cause is benign paroxysmal positional vertigo (BPPV).
-When the patient describes symptoms lasting minutes to hours, this is suggestive of Meniere’s disease, while hours to days is suggestive of a central or labyrinthine pathology.
+If the patient describes episodes of vertigo that last seconds to a few minutes, the most likely cause is benign paroxysmal positional vertigo (BPPV).
+When the patient describes symptoms lasting minutes to hours, this is suggestive of Meniere’s disease, while a period of hours to days is suggestive of a central or labyrinthine pathology.

 Diagnosis is usually made by physical examination via the Hallpike maneuver.
 For this test, the patient is supine with his/her head slightly lower than his/her body.
 Nystagmus can be noted when turning the head towards the affected ear.
-This is a positive Hallpike maneuver and indicates diagnosis of benign paroxysmal positional vertigo (BPPV).
+This is a positive Hallpike maneuver and indicates a diagnosis of benign paroxysmal positional vertigo (BPPV).

-Meniere’s disease is associated with recurrent episodes of vertigo lasting from around half a hour to a few hours.
+Meniere’s disease is associated with recurrent episodes of vertigo lasting from around half an hour to a few hours.
 Ask about hearing loss as it is commonly associated with sensorineural hearing loss.
 The patient may also suffer from tinnitus.
 Typically, Meniere’s presents in middle-aged adults.
 The key to diagnosis can often be the variable amount of hearing loss (associated with the episodes of vertigo).

 It is important to differentiate between peripheral and central vertigo.
 Peripheral vertigo will be associated with a number of other symptoms like hearing abnormalities, tinnitus, or ear pain.